 We are showcasing a documentary!
 By Rande Cook directed and produced by Spartan Media Group with co-producers Rande Cook and Mona Elliott.
 Also featuring Mark Worthing.
 We aim to launch this through many media sources, stay tuned (see sneak peak below).

-Also, we are now offering t-shirts (and soon to come, hoodies) for purchase with an original tree design by Rande Cook along with our campaign slogan #TreeOfLife.
+Also, we are now offering t-shirts and hoodies for purchase with an original tree design by Rande Cook along with our campaign slogan #TreeOfLife.
 With profits from each sale of these shirts we will be donating to a project of building awareness.
 See under our SHOP Tab for these shirts!

 Let me share a bit of a story with you.